uroskv03/Predictive-alerting-for-cloud-metrics-Task-1/ANALYSIS.md

 The threshold can be further reduced for this example to improve the solution, but for more realistic examples it may negatively affect performance because it can lead to too many **false alarms** for a small gain in recall.

+## Model Scalability (N_STEPS)

+To confirm the scalability of the model, we increased the dataset size 10 times (to **N_STEPS = 20,000**).

+Similar results were obtained on the larger dataset, confirming that the model is stable.

+The case of an occasional drop from **0.82** is more frequent, but it is generally smaller (at **0.81** or **0.8**, rarely **0.79**).
+It also sometimes happens that the value exceeds **0.83**.

+This consistency across 20,000 steps demonstrates that both modeling approaches are highly reliable for this predictive alerting task.
+While both architectures achieve similar stability, the Random Forest model provides a more time-efficient alternative.